department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/change-management.md

 ---

-The change represented by the epic # will [copy selection from epic].
+The change represented by the super epic # will [copy selection from epic].

 **1. Describe the change from the perspective of VA employees, in plain language.
 What is the employee going to experience with this change?**